-The fulfillment process is an area where business-critical decisions are made and can be far more complex than you might think.
+Designing the fulfillment process together with system support is an area where business-critical decisions are made and can be far more complex than you might think.
 It is possible to make poor decisions early on in the process that will be extremely costly in the long run – decisions that affect your expansion plans.
 You might even lose a significant market share.

-What are the common pitfalls you face when starting your fiber rollout?
+What are the common pitfalls you face when starting your fiber rollout regarding IT?
 We have listed eight potential problems below that are not obvious when starting up a fiber business.

 A decision to wait with automation: As volume increases, manual work will lead to customer dissatisfaction, human errors, a great deal of time spent on routine tasks and unnecessary staff expansion.
 This results in delayed rollout, changes of plan, stressed software design decisions, and a focus shift from network rollout to the management of resources and IT.